ZombieNDD/TFT-Auto-Buy/readme.md

 ## Usage Guide:

-* Set your screen resolution to 1920x1080.
+* Set your screen resolution with Width>1300 and Height>700
 * Set screen scaling to 100%.
 * Run TFT.exe.